 The Company's principal asset is the Balandougou Gold Project in Guinea.
-During the period August 1, 2016 to July 31, 2017 the Company initiated a 15,000 tonne bulk sample program to determine if the gold mineralization at Zone B3 of Balandougou could be extracted using gravity methods only.
-A 150 tonne per day gravity plant was purchased from China, the site was prepared for its delivery and installation, and 15,000 tonnes of gold-mineralized material was stockpiled.
+The Company has initiated a 15,000 tonne bulk sample program to determine if the gold mineralization at Zone B3 of Balandougou could be extracted economically using gravity methods only.
+A 150 tonne per day gravity plant was purchased, the site has been prepared for its delivery and installation, and 15,000 tonnes of gold-mineralized material was stockpiled.